drfloob/_tree/README.md

 # _tree

-> "Computing's core challenge is how not to make a mess of it. ...
-All
-> unmastered complexity is of our own making; there is no one else to
-> blame and so we had better learn how not to introduce the complexity
-> in the first place."
->
-> -- <cite>[Edsger W. Dijkstra][EWD1243]</cite>

 This library provides an immutable tree model (data structure) implementation and a pluggable tree behavior for hierarchical data.
 It maintains zero internal state, does not alter your data, and does not